 A lot of brands are seeking impressions because it equates to increased brand awareness.

-This year, the winner in the category is Paramount+, which scored more 100M impressions across all social media platforms.
-It was on TikTok where Paramount+ enjoyed the highest visibility.
+This year, the winner in the category is Draftking, which scored more 12M impressions across TikTok, Facebook and Instagram.
+One again, TikTok had a hight impact on the brand's success.

 Most active brands during Super Bowl